Rhinoplasty in Austin, TX by Dr. Yula Indeyeva

 What to Expect During Rhinoplasty Surgery

-This initial visit to our facial plastic surgery practice sets the stage for the rest of the surgery.
+This initial visit to our Facial Plastic Surgery practice sets the stage for the rest of the surgery.
 It begins when prospective patients first call to schedule their consultation, in which our team asks important questions about the patient’s health and goals.
 This is followed up with a series of standardized photos that are taken when patients arrive for their consultation with Dr. Indeyeva.

 Dr. Indeyeva wants all of her patients to know that she is genuinely there to help.
 You are welcome to bring friends or family members with you to your appointments, and they can also ask questions about the procedure and the process.
-She understands that this surgery can be a life-changing experience, so she will do everything she can to ensure you are informed, comfortable, and have an integral role in formulating a surgical plan.
+She understands that rhinoplasty surgery can be a life-changing experience, so she will do everything she can to ensure you are informed, comfortable, and have an integral role in formulating a surgical plan.

 Schedule A Consultation

-In the weeks before their scheduled surgery, patients are provided with a list of pre-operative instructions to be followed.
+In the weeks before their scheduled rhinoplasty surgery, patients are provided with a list of pre-operative instructions to be followed.
 They will also receive prescriptions for antibiotics, pain relievers, and other post-operative medications.
 Patients are instructed to fast beginning at midnight the evening before their procedure.

 Rhinoplasty will be performed under general anesthesia at an outpatient surgical center.
 After arriving at the surgical center for treatment, Dr. Indeyeva will go over the surgical process in detail and answer any final questions that you may have.
-You will then meet with your anesthesiologist, who will review your anesthetic plan and administer necessary medications.
+You will then meet with your anesthesiologist, who will review your anesthetic plan and administer the necessary medications.